 The screen displays all of the current calibration data if there is one.
-(The "Calibration" inverted text on the top indicates this screen.)
-If there is no calibration data present, "no data" text is shown (see screenshot at right) and only one option is possible: starting a new calibration with the Calibrate button.
+If there is no calibration data present, "no data" text is shown (see screenshot at right) and two options are possible: starting a new calibration with the Calibrate button and restoring the previous one with the Recall last item.